Despite his recent failure to claim the UFC welterweight title, Jorge Masvidal UFC record makes us believe the glory won’t evade him for too long.

-Masvidal’s father went out of the picture after he got arrested for drug trafficking and received an 18-year sentence in prison.
+Masvidal’s father went out of the picture after being arrested for drug trafficking and received an 18-year sentence in prison.

 Initially, Masvidal had no idea that his father was in prison.
 His family told him that his father had gone on army duty, and for nine years, he didn’t discover the truth.

-“Then, five or six months later, there’s this incident where my friend got slapped at school, and I asked who’s the guy that slapped you?
-He pointed to the kid and just by luck, I realised it was the same guy who pulled a knife on me.
+“Then, five or six months later, there’s this incident where my friend got slapped at school, and I asked who the guy that slapped you is?
+He pointed to the kid, and just by luck, I realized it was the same guy who pulled a knife on me.

 “We started going at it by the side of the cafeteria.
 I knew how to throw punches by watching kung-fu movies, and I landed a flurry, plus a head butt which busted his nose.”